boecklim/node-analysis/README.md

     - With the given infrastructure code, the maximum number of VMs is 5

 Possibly the quota for `Standard Av2 Family vCPUs` and `Total Regional vCPUs` needs to be increased: https://portal.azure.com/#view/Microsoft_Azure_Capacity/QuotaMenuBlade/~/myQuotas

+## How to install

+The Go based application `broadcaster` is a tool for submitting transactions to the local node at a given rate.

+1. Install Go
+2. Install the broadcaster `go install github.com/boecklim/node-analysis/cmd/broadcaster@latest`

 ## Build and deploy node analysis application